wingsingChan/EDA_2122_SABE_HRdata/README.md

 This is a repository containing a working dataset for the teaching of an undergraduate course at the University of Hong Kong.

+> Note: To download the file, press the green `Code` button and then click `Download ZIP`

 ## General Information
 __Project Title__: Movement ecology of Beale's eyed turtles (_Sacalia bealei_)